 Figure 9-7.
-HPFOPEN KSAM XL Parameter Format
+HPFOPEN KSAM Parameter Format

-COBOL Intrinsics
+A COBOL Intrinsics

 COBOL compilers (COBOL 68 and earlier) required special intrinsics to access keyed files.
 The following intrinsics are provided only for the maintenance of COBOL 68 or earlier COBOL programs using KSAM structures.

-Do not use these intrinsics for new programming.
+NOTE Do not use these intrinsics for new programming.
 Current COBOL file access modules provide KSAM file access.

-Note Calling a KSAM Procedure KSAM files are accessed from COBOL programs through calls to a set of procedures.
+Calling a KSAM Procedure

+KSAM files are accessed from COBOL programs through calls to a set of procedures.
 These procedures allow you to open, open for shared access, write records to, read records from, lock, unlock, update, position, and close a KSAM file.
 The COBOL procedures provided with KSAM/3000 correspond to the INDEXED I/O module statements in COBOL 74.

-In HP COE files differ is used to accuse use parame in the FILE DATA DIV WORKING restriction of be 16 bit al BOL/3000, the procedures that are used to access KSAM n form from the COBOL input/output statements ess non-KSAM files.
-The KSAM interface procedures ters for information that would otherwise be specified C-CONTROL paragraph and the FD entry of the ISION.
-These parameters are themselves defined in the A-STORAGE section of the DATA DIVISION.
-The main on the KSAM interface call parameters is that they must igned.
+In HP COBOL/3000, the procedures that are used to access KSAM files differ in form from the COBOL input/output statements used to access non-KSAM files.
+The KSAM interface procedures use parameters for information that would otherwise be specified in the FILE-CONTROL paragraph and the FD entry of the DATA DIVISION.
+These parameters are themselves defined in the WORKING-STORAGE section of the DATA DIVISION.
+The main restriction on the KSAM interface call parameters is that they must be 16 bit aligned.

 The KSAM interface procedures are called using a CALL statement of the following general form.

-CAL L "name" USING filetable, status [, parameter[,]] Where: "name" identifies the procedure to which control is transferred. filetable an 8-halfword table that identifies the file by name and in which access mode and input/output type are specified, and to which is returned the file number on open, and a code identifying the previous operation. status One halfword to which a two-character code is returned that indicates the status of the input/output operation performed on the file by the called procedure. parameter One or more parameters, depending on the particular procedure called, that further define operations to be performed on the file.
-The first two p KSAM procedu specified depen included in the procedure call. arameters, filetable and status , are included in every are call except CKERROR; other parameters may be ding on the particular procedure.
-If a parameter is procedure format, then it must be included in the All parameters are required.
-Another character they must alwaster this, the param SECTION as 0 SYNCHRONIZ teristic of KSAM procedure call parameters is that sys start on a halfword boundary.
-In order to ensure teters should be defined in the WORKING-STORAGE 1 record items, 77 level elementary items, or else the ED clause should be included in their definition.
-A literal value Any value assig the procedure, cannot be used as a parameter to these procedures. gned to a data item used as a parameter is passed to but a literal value causes an error.
-Depending on t values as a resu the procedure, certain data items may be assigned llt of executing the procedure.
-Note There are no C order or to acco order is the ord OBOL procedures to read a KSAM file in physical ess a record by its physical record number.
-(Physical ler in which the data records were written to the file.)
+CALL "name" USING filetable, status [, parameter[, . . ] ]

+Where:

+The first two parameters, filetable and status, are included in every KSAM procedure call except CKERROR; other parameters may be specified depending on the particular procedure.
+If a parameter is included in the procedure format, then it must be included in the procedure call.
+All parameters are required.

+Another characteristic of KSAM procedure call parameters is that they must always start on a halfword boundary.
+In order to ensure this, the parameters should be defined in the WORKING-STORAGE SECTION as 01 record items, 77 level elementary items, or else the SYNCHRONIZED clause should be included in their definition.

+A literal value cannot be used as a parameter to these procedures.
+Any value assigned to a data item used as a parameter is passed to the procedure, but a literal value causes an error.

+Depending on the procedure, certain data items may be assigned values as a result of executing the procedure.

+NOTE There are no COBOL procedures to read a KSAM file in physical order or to access a record by its physical record number.
+(Physical order is the order in which the data records were written to the file.)